Mindset for Pet Sitters- 10 Signs You Might Have an Upper Limit Problem

 6.)
 You leave projects 70-90% done.

 Similar to the last problem, where you desert projects at the idea phase, in this example you’re leaving things when they’re almost entirely grown.
-Your website is nearly done, your Procedures Manual is virtually complete, your new mailing campaign is ready to mail.
+Your website is nearly done, your Procedures Manual is virtually complete, your pet sitters are in place, and your new mailing campaign is ready to mail.

 If this is you, you’re leaving projects in the final phases, so they never come into being.
 This is most definitely an Upper Limit Problem.